klebash/cms-application/README.md

 ### 2. Create the Database

-Create a MySQL database with the name `cms_db`.
-You can run the following SQL query or use your preferred database management tool:
+Create a PostgreSQL database with the name `cms_db`.
+You can run the  SQL query or use your preferred database management tool:

-CREATE DATABASE cms_db;

 ### 3. Update Database Connection Details